-The Ibersol Group undertakes strategic and operational risk management of its business portfolio, including the assessment of new projects and actions to manage specific risks.
+The Group undertakes strategic and operational risk management of its business portfolio, including the assessment of new projects and actions to manage specific risks.
 It operates international brands under a franchising scheme, with long-term renewable contracts.
 On the other hand, Travel's business depends on getting concessionary spaces through participation in public tenders where restaurants can be set up, meaning that the presence in these locations is not guaranteed.
 The Group is committed to maintaining good relationships with franchisors to ensure continuity and to comply with contractual obligations and defined standards.
+Strengthening its brand portfolio is also important to ensure a successful share of the Travel business' tenders.